In person What does this mean?

 Your Police Foundations diploma gives you many career opportunities

-Diverse opportunities within the field of policing are available to graduates, including employment with Royal Canadian Mounted Police, provincial police services, municipal/regional police organizations, private policing services, the Canadian Forces Military Police, and various other justice agencies.
+Diverse opportunities within the field of policing may be available to graduates, including employment with Royal Canadian Mounted Police, provincial police services, municipal/regional police organizations, private policing services, the Canadian Forces Military Police, and various other justice agencies.

-Potential students with a criminal record will need to discuss their personal situation with college counsellors before enrolling in the program.
-In some cases, an official criminal record may make it more difficult for students to find related employment after graduation.
+Applicants with a criminal record will need to discuss their personal situation with college counsellors before enrolling in the program.
+In some cases, a criminal record may make it more difficult for students to find related employment after graduation.

 I can say, without hesitation, that I regularly use the knowledge and skills I learned in the Police Foundations program in my everyday work.
 I am proud to be a graduate of Georgian College and glad that I took the program.—Wazeer Rahiman, Constable at South Simcoe Police Service (Read more about Wazeer’s story)